wardog1uk/MemView/README.md

 # MemView

-A hexadecimal memory viewer for the Commodore 64, written in 6502 assembly language.
+A hexadecimal memory viewer and editor for the Commodore 64, written in 6502 assembly language.

 ## Overview

-MemView is a utility that allows you to browse and examine the contents of your Commodore 64's memory in real-time.
+MemView is a utility that allows you to browse, examine, and edit the contents of your Commodore 64's memory in real-time.
 It displays memory contents in both hexadecimal and ASCII format, making it useful for debugging, reverse engineering, and understanding how programs use memory.

 ## Features